Fundamental fields in the deformed $W$-algebras: and

 \subsubsection{Operator Product Expansion (OPE) and difference relations}

-We recall the following OPEs from \cite{MR1646483,MR1633032} for all $i,j\in I$, $i\ne j$ : { } The first and second (resp. third and fourth) expressions have to be understood as formal power series in positive powers of $\frac{w}{z}$ (resp. $\frac{z}{w}$).
+We recall the following OPEs from \cite{MR1646483,MR1633032} for all $i,j\in I$, $i\ne j$ : { } The first and third (resp.\ second and fourth) rational functions have to be understood as formal power series in positive powers of $\frac{w}{z}$ (resp.\ $\frac{z}{w}$).
 We remark that the first two rational functions are the same as third and fourth. \\ To construct elements in $\WWqt$ means constructing elements $\Phi(z)$ such that for all $i\in I$, Thus, we will use the difference relations \eqref{scr1}, \eqref{scr2} to get :

 and